snw2535/Notes/NotesJava/src/NotesJavaCollections10_7_19/JavaCollections.md

     - Set<dataType> S1 = new HashSet<dataType>();
     - Set<dataType> S2 = new LinkedHashSet<dataType>();
     - Set<dataType> S3 = new TreeSet<dataType>();

-I realize it's her first year but like why did it have to be me,
-She's such an awful teacher, like seriously she's been writing on the
-board this whole freaking time and hasn't said anything but: "Any
-question?"
-Like yeah of course we have question because you're not
-teaching us the fucking stuff we're supposed to be learning

 ####HashSet
     - it represents the collection that uses a has table for storage